ckbr0/Metamorphosis/README.md

 By touching other players, Metamorph automaticaly collects their DNA samples.
 Using their DNA, they can tako on their appearance.
 Metamorph can only hold the DNA of the last player touched.
-After toucheng another player, a new button will become active.
+After touching another player, a new button will become active.
 Upon pressing the new button (or pressing F key on your keyboard), Metamorphosis will take place.
 Metamorphosis is only active for a duration (duration is set in the lobby game options menu).
 After Metamorphosis expires a new cooldown is started, which prevents the Metamorph from collecting new DNA samples.